twenzel/Cake.MarkdownToPdf/README.md

     // or using settings
     MarkdownFileToPdf("readme.md", "output.pdf", settings => {
         settings.Theme = Themes.Github;

+        // optional set path to your Wkhtmltopdf.
+Otherwise Cake will try to resolve it automatically. settings.ToolPath = "..\wkhtmltopdf.exe";

         settings.UseAdvancedMarkdownTables(); // or UseAdvancedMarkdownExtensions();

         // accessing the internal markdig markdown pipeline settings.MarkdownPipeline.UseGridTables();

-    });
+        // optional
+        settings.Debug = true; // do not delete generated html file });
 });
 ```